 • You’ll need to provide your marriage certificate, passport, proof of residence, and evidence of your spouse’s Irish citizenship.

-Irish citizenship through naturalization is a process by which foreign nationals can acquire Irish citizenship.
-This process allows individuals who were not born in Ireland to become legal citizens, provided they meet certain criteria set forth by Irish law.
+Iirish citizen born in irelandrish citizenship through naturalization is a process by which foreign nationals can be granted Irish citizenship and an Irish passport.
+This process allows individuals not born in Ireland to become legal citizens, provided they meet specific criteria set forth by Irish law.

-Typically, individuals must have lived in Ireland for a specified period of time before they are eligible to apply for naturalization, which is currently five out of the last nine years.
-Also, you are required to have one year’s continuous residence in Ireland immediately before the date of application.
+Typically, individuals must have lived in Ireland for a specified period before they are eligible to apply for naturalization, which is currently five out of the last nine years (reckonable residence).
+Also, you must have one year’s continuous residence in Ireland immediately before the date of application.

 • You are of good character and standing